top of page

 • group rhythm

-When drinking has become part of your routine, your social life, or your identity, saying no can feel like stepping slightly outside the group—even if only for a second.
+When drinking has become part of your routine, your social life- your identity, saying no can feel like an out of body experience—even if only for a second.

 Humans are wired to notice social friction.
+Its in our evolutionary wiring.
 We are highly sensitive to moments that might make us stand out, disrupt the group, or require explanation.

 So even a simple question like: